The Do's and Don'ts of photography during a paranormal investigation

 Don't use a flash

 There is a link above as to why I don't agree with flash photography.
 It is annoying to those who are in the room with you, it can be a safety hazard and in a nutshell, the flash is going to give you false results.
 The light will bounce off any sort of moisture or dust in the air and we know how this story goes.
+Put simply, any photo where a flash has been used will likely be thrown out because that is how much a flash can influence a photo.

 Do use a tripod and a remote if possible